mallowigi/ng-switch-when-expr/README.md

 ## Installation

-1. Run `bower install ngSwitchWhenExpr`
+1. Run `bower install ngswitchwhenexpr`

 2. Import the script in your `index.html` after `angular.js`